selectallraghav/scheduling-agent/DARWIN_API_FIELDS.md

 - Statistics about data availability
 - Detailed employee information
 - All available fields
-- Test results with TalentRecruitClient
+- Test results with TalentRecruitClient (which wraps Darwinbox API)